CGuichard/ispec/docs/source/users/installation.rst

 Installation
 ============

-This project can be installed from its GitHub repository.
+This project can be installed from its source code.

 .. code:: bash